hashicorp/structure/packages/structure-core/README.md

 #@hashicorp/structure-core

 Structure is HashiCorp's product design system.
-This addon is the main component of the code implemenatation.
-It provides Ember Components as well as styling primitives for use inside of an application.
+This addon provides many Ember components and styling primitives along with the necessary build system hooks to filter the components and Sass files that a consuming Ember app can specify.

 ##Compatibility